jesselima/AsteroidRadar/README.md

 ## Features

-At the first launch the if the device is connected, it will try to retrieve remote data.
-If not connected, the WorkManager will schedule a back ground task and run when its constraints are met.
+At the first launch if the device is connected, the App will try to retrieve remote data.
+If not connected, the WorkManager will schedule a background task and run when its constraints are met.
 At the first launch, if device is connected, the app gets the latest pictures and asteroids and save them to local database.